To identity and beyond—One architect's viewpoint

-It's worth mentioning that there's a very rich built-in analytics system for security, threats, vulnerabilities, and so on in a service called Microsoft 365 Defender.
+It's worth mentioning that there's a very rich built-in analytics system for security, threats, vulnerabilities, and so on in a service called Microsoft Defender XDR.

 Many large customers want to transfer this log data to a third-party system (for example, SIEM).
 There are different approaches for this, but in-general Azure Event Hub and Graph are good starting points.

-I'm often asked if there's a way to separate high-privilege roles between Azure AD, Azure, and SaaS (ex.: Global Administrator for Office 365 but not Azure).
+I'm often asked if there's a way to separate high-privilege roles between Microsoft Entra ID, Azure, and SaaS (ex.: Global Administrator for Office 365 but not Azure).
 Not really.
 Multi-tenant architecture is needed if complete administrative separation is required, but that adds significant complexity (see above).
 All these services are part of the same security/identity boundary (look at the hierarchy model above).

 It's important to understand relationships between various services in the same tenant.
 I'm working with many customers that are building business solutions that span Azure, Office 365, and Power Platform (and often also on-premises and third-party cloud services).
 One common example:

 - I want to collaborate on a set of documents/images/etc (Office 365)

 - Send each one of them through an approval process (Power Platform)